katiem0/gh-bbc-exporter/README.md

 ## Importing to GitHub Enterprise CLoud

 After generating the migration archive, you can import it to GitHub Enterprise Cloud using GitHub owned storage and GEI.
+Detailed documentation can be found in [Importing Bitbucket Cloud Archive to GitHub Enterprise Cloud](./docs/GHImport.md).

 ## Limitations